MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 ### Common POS features

-To learn about POS features that are available to customers in all countries or regions, see [Help resources for Dynamics 365 Retail](../index.md).
+To learn about POS features that are available to customers in all countries or regions, see [Commerce home page](../index.md).

 The following POS localization features that are available to customers in all countries or regions can now be used specifically for France: